andywimmer/ansible-grav/README.md

 server-ip ansible_python_interpreter=/usr/bin/python3
 ```

-### Specify your remote user and private key file in ansible.cfg (possibly optional)
+### Specify your remote user and private key file in ansible.cfg

-If you are using a specific user or SSH key for your VPS specify them here:
+If you are using a specific user (e.g. 'ubuntu' for AWS) or SSH key for your VPS, specify them here:

 ```
 [defaults]
 inventory = hosts
 remote_user = root
-# private_key_file = /path/to/.ssh/key_rsa
+private_key_file = /path/to/.ssh/key_rsa
 ```

 ### Test Ansible target connection